kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 In this section, we will explore the questions and design elements associated with a session persistence API.

-Session persistence is configured as an inline field on the [Backend](../gep-4894/index.md) resource.
+Session persistence is configured within the `spec.endpointSelector` field of the [Backend](../gep-4894/index.md) resource and is only available when the Backend type is `EndpointSelector`.

 ### Backend API